Slava/meteor-gmail/README.md

 minutes, 3, 4, 5 and so on.
 If something new is found, the timeout is back to 1 second.

+This package is polling only for the History API and not for every query individually.
+Such polling has smaller network footprint and doesn't require any diffing of results on site (no extra memory stored).

 ## Contributions

 They are welcome.